 Serve as a salad as part of your main meal, or serve with slices of seedy bread as a light lunch.

-If you are serving it at a barbeque, why not make some of these Chicken and Bacon Skewers to go along with it.
-It would also make a great accompaniment to a plat of sticky oven-baked port spare ribs with honey glaze.
+If you are serving it at a barbeque, why not make some of these Chicken and Bacon Skewers to go along with it?
+It would also make a great accompaniment to a plate of sticky oven-baked pork spare ribs with honey glaze.

-And if this salad isn’t quite what you are looking for, why not try this delicious smoked salmon pasta salad with homemade ranch dressing, or this salmon and red pepper pasta salad with corn.
+And if this orzo salad isn't quite what you are looking for, why not try this delicious smoked salmon pasta salad with homemade ranch dressing, or this salmon and red pepper pasta salad with corn?

-There you have it, the perfect orzo pasta summer salad.
+There you have it, the perfect orzo pasta salad.
 Feel free to experiment with your own choice of ingredients, or try some of my suggestions below.
-Enjoy.
+Enjoy!

 Variations you could try